As of 28 August 1 PLN is about 0.23 EUR.

 - Warsaw Frederic Chopin Airport is an international hub served by major European airlines and a few budget airlines.
 It is located within city limits, about 10 km from the city centre.
 It’s very easy and relatively cheap to get into the city centre from there.
 In addition to taxis, the airport is connected to the city centre by train line and a municipal bus line.

 - Warsaw Modlin airport operates several budget lines.
 It is located some 30 km form the city centre, outside the city limits.
 The easiest way to get to and from there is by bus.
-They journey takes about 40 minutes and costs 9 PLC (about 2 euro).
+They journey takes over an hour and costs 9 PLN (about 2 euro).
 It can also be reached by taxi and train.

 Getting to Warsaw by train

-Warsaw has railway connections with several European capitals: Prague, Bratislava, Budapest, Vienna, Berlin, Frankfurt, Cologne, Basel, Amsterdam, Vilnius, Minsk, Kiev, Lvov and Moscow.
+Warsaw has railway connections with several European capitals: Prague, Bratislava, Budapest, Vienna, Berlin, Frankfurt, Cologne, Basel, Amsterdam, Vilnius, Minsk, Kiev, Lviv and Moscow.

 Getting to Warsaw by coach